-THE 220: Survey of Theater Contact Hours: 45
+THE 220: Survey of Theater 3 credits, Lecture Contact Hours: 45

 Students expand their theater knowledge base through an exploration of theatre history, genres, production and organizational structure, terminology, acting, improvisation, directing, set, sound, lighting, costume design, and literature of the theatre.
 Students complete individual and group projects as a means to demonstrate their intellectual growth.